Stephen Lalor : Represented Artist

 Artist website: http://www.facebook.com/StephenLalorMandolin

-Stephen Lalor studied at the University of New South Wales (MMus) and the Tchaikovsky Conservatorium in Kiev where he undertook postgraduate studies in composition with Prof. Gennady Lyashenko, conducting and Russian mandolin/domra (with N.T.
+Prior to his PhD, Stephen Lalor studied at the University of New South Wales (MMus) and the Tchaikovsky Conservatorium in Kiev where he undertook postgraduate studies in composition with Prof. Gennady Lyashenko, conducting and Russian mandolin/domra (with N.T.
 Lysenko).
-His studies in the USSR were supported by Australian and USSR government scholarships.

-As a composer, his music covers a range of styles and genres, including opera, music theatre, musicals, ballet, film, choral, vocal, theme and instrumental music.
-It has been performed and/or commissioned by major bodies including Opera Australia, the Melbourne Festival, the Queensland Ballet and Opera House Choral Concerts, but his work sits outside the mainstream of Australian composition - due to his training being outside the Australian academic music system, and also because his extensive performing career across classical and world music brings a different approach.
+As a composer, his musical output includes opera, music theatre, musicals, ballet, film, choral, vocal, theme and instrumental music.
+It has been performed and/or commissioned by major bodies including Opera Australia, the Melbourne Festival, the Queensland Ballet and Opera House Choral Concerts, but his work sits outside the mainstream of Australian composition - due to his early training being outside the Australian academic music system, and his extensive international performing career across classical and world music.

-A selection of Stephen Lalor's music is published in the USA and Europe by Drake Mabry Publishing, and distributed by CPEA Paris.
+A selection of Stephen Lalor's music is published in the USA by Drake Mabry Publishing, and, in Europe, by Trekel Verlag, Hamburg.
 Representative pieces are held in the collections of the Médiathèque Musicale Mahler (Paris) and the US Library of Congress.
+This music is performed around the world by a range of performers and ensembles.

-A plucked string specialist, Stephen Lalor has been the Guest Principal Mandolinist with the Sydney Symphony Orchestra since the mid-1990s, featuring as solo mandolinist on CD releases of the Mahler Symphonies and Prokofiev's Romeo and Juliet (SSO/Ashkenazy) and Gelmetti's Cantata Della Vita.
+A plucked string specialist, he is the Guest Principal Mandolinist with the Sydney Symphony Orchestra, featuring as solo mandolinist on CD releases of the Mahler Symphonies and Prokofiev's Romeo and Juliet (SSO/Ashkenazy), Gelmetti's Cantata Della Vita, and several Australian Opera DVD and CD releases.
 As well as playing with other Australian orchestras (Australian Chamber Orchestra, Australian Opera & Ballet Orchestra, Orchestras Victoria) he has also performed and toured with orchestras in Asia - notably the Hong Kong Philharmonic, the Singapore Symphony and the Malaysian Philharmonic.

-Stephen Lalor has also performed and recorded with Aboriginal groups including the Stiff Gins and the Black Turtles.
-Former Head of Contemporary Performance at the Australian Institute of Music, he is on the staff of Sydney's Eora Centre for Aboriginal Studies, Visual & Performing Arts in Sydney.
+As well as being in demand for film and other soundtracks, Stephen Lalor has performed and recorded with Aboriginal groups including the Stiff Gins and the Black Turtles.
+Currently on leave from his position on the staff of Sydney's Eora Centre for Aboriginal Studies, Visual & Performing Arts in Sydney, he is also the former Head of Contemporary Performance at the Australian Institute of Music.